docksal/docksal.io/README.md

 - `fin init` - (re)initialize the project (start fresh, drops `node_modules` and and run `npm install`)
 - `fin develop` - starts Gatsby server again (if the server or project stack was stopped).
 Does NOT do a reset
-- `fin buld-site` - Generates production GatsbyJS site build in `./public`
+- `fin build-site` - Generates production GatsbyJS site build in `./public`